 Far from the Tree by Robin Benway

 “It took us fifteen years to find each other, but we still did!
 And sometimes, family hurts each other.
 But after that's done you bandage each other up, and you move on.
 Together.
-You've got us now, like it or not, and we've got you.” ― Robin Benway, quote from Far from the Tree
+You've got us now, like it or not, and we've got you.” ― Robin Benway from Far from the Tree

 Okay, I know this list is for heartbreaking YA books about sisters, but this book was so good it made me cry.
 As in, I had to leave the couch for tissues.
 Prepare yourself.